-Guidance for objecting to the new planning application (20/01033/EIA) for development in the setting of Old Oswestry hillfort
+Please act now…respond to the latest planning application (Jan 2023) for housing in the setting of Old Oswestry hillfort

-- Inspect the application on the Shropshire Planning Portal here: https://tinyurl.com/ql2y9gj
+- Take a look at the application on the Shropshire Planning Portal: https://tinyurl.com/3mdpa5ft

-- For those campaigners who are busy with family life during these challenging times, simply cut and paste the guide points into a standard letter form.
-Don’t forget to include the planning reference 20/01033/EIA, as well as the date, your name and address, and sign it.
-Your opening sentence should read “I strongly object to this proposed housing development for the following reasons”.
-You can email your letter in Word or PDF format to: email@example.com or upload it to the planning portal https://tinyurl.com/ql2y9gj
+If it helps, you can copy and paste/adapt these ‘Guide Points’ into a letter document.
+Make sure you include: the planning reference 23/00225/FU; the date, your name and address, and sign it.
+Your opening sentence should read “I strongly object to the planning application for the following reasons”.
+You can email your letter in Word or PDF format to: email@example.com

-- Please remember to register your objections by the deadline – midnight on Monday 20th April 2020.
+- IMPORTANT.
+Please remember to submit your objections by the deadline – midnight on Wednesday 15th February 2023.

 HOOOH – Hands Off Old Oswestry Hillfort